 - 1. Discuss potential solutions with the gardener first. - 2.
-Contact the City of Saskatoon's Sustainability Department at 306-986-3733 or sustainability@saskatoon.ca to let them know about your concern.
-If the Boulevard Garden is not compliant with the Guidelines, the Sustainability Department will help the gardener identify options to comply with the Guidelines. - 3.
-If the above options fail, or if there is an imminent safety risk, complaints about bylaw infractions can be directed to Bylaw Compliance and residents will be notified when a complaint is received about their Boulevard Garden.
+Contact Customer Service at 306-975-2476 or visit our Customer Service webpage to let them know about your concern. - 3.
+If there is an imminent safety risk, complaints about bylaw infractions can be directed to Bylaw Compliance and residents will be notified when a complaint is received about their Boulevard Garden.